 The heart valve between the right ventricle and the artery to the lungs is narrowed.

-In most children, the only symptom is a heart murmur, but a bluish color to the skin (cyanosis) and signs of right heart failure (such as fatigue and enlargement of the liver) are possible.
+In most children, the only symptom is a heart murmur, but, if the narrowing is severe in an infant, a bluish color to the skin (cyanosis) and signs of right heart failure (such as fatigue and enlargement of the liver) are possible.

 The diagnosis is suspected based on a heart murmur heard with a stethoscope and is confirmed with echocardiography.